Practical Nursing

 Minimum admission standards for Practical Nursing include:

-- Receipt of completed application for the Practical Nursing Program by December 15th for the summer admission annually.
+• Submission of a completed application for the Practical Nursing Program by December 15th for the summer admission, annually.
+(Applications must be hand delivered to the nursing office on the Phil Campbell Campus or postmarked by the application deadline.)

-- Minimum of 18 ACT Composite score (writing component not required), national or residual, is required, and results must be submitted to the Admissions office.
+• Submission of Official ACT score (national or residual) to the Admissions office.
+The writing component is not required.
+The ACT must have been taken by the application deadline.
+There is no minimum ACT composite score required (effective: fall 2024 application period).
 There is no expiration date on ACT for the nursing application.
 The nursing program does not accept the ACT Superscore.

 NOTICE: Your ability to comply with the ELIGIBILITY CRITERIA listed may be evaluated by the nursing faculty at anytime that your ability to do so is in question.